MikeMcQuaid/mikemcquaid.com/cv.md

 ### Experience

 #### [GitHub](http://github.com/) (2013 - Present)
-Senior engineer improving GitHub for free and open-source software.
-Previously improving the GitHub platform for developers inside and outside GitHub, improving the quality for [GitHub Enterprise](https://enterprise.github.com) through release management, engineering primarily in Ruby and Bash and improving manual QA, CI, packaging, deployment, automation and ChatOps around the release process.
+Senior engineer improving the GitHub.com site and subdomains.
+Previously improving GitHub for free and open-source software, improving the GitHub platform for developers inside and outside GitHub, improving the quality for GitHub Enterprise through release management, engineering and improving manual QA, CI, packaging, deployment, automation and ChatOps for the release process.
 Previously on service, ops and application on-call rotations for GitHub.com.

 #### [Homebrew](https://github.com/Homebrew/homebrew/) (2009 - Present)
 Lead Maintainer.
 Invented Homebrew binary packages (bottles), fix users issues, plan roadmap, teach new maintainers and contributors and develop features in Ruby and Bash.
 Started a [successful Kickstarter project](http://www.kickstarter.com/projects/homebrew/brew-test-bot) which was funded in two hours to create a Jenkins CI system for Homebrew.
 Installed servers into data-centre and keep them running.